 Documents to Avoid Submitting with Your UK Visa Application

-Avoid submitting excessive bank statements (more than 6 months), multiple copies of the same document, personal photos unrelated to your visit, expired documents, uncertified translations, and irrelevant personal correspondence that does not support your application.
+Avoid submitting excessive bank statements (more than 6 months), multiple copies of the same document, personal photos unrelated to your visit, expired documents, uncertified translations, and irrelevant personal correspondence.
+Quality matters more than quantity — focus on relevant, well-organised evidence.

 Submitting unnecessary documents can clutter your application and may even raise questions.
 Focus on providing concise, relevant UK visa supporting documents that directly demonstrate you meet the visa requirements.